Skip to main content

 Chemical Engineering Combined Program

-• Satisfy the eligibility requirement to sit for the NCEES PE examination.
-Accredited by the Engineering Accreditation Commission of ABET, this program meets the education requirements to pursue a license as a Professional Engineer in all 50 states.
+• Satisfy the eligibility requirement to sit for the NCEES Fundamentals of Engineering (FE) examination.
+Accredited by the Engineering Accreditation Commission of ABET, passing the FE exam is required as the first step to pursue a license as a Professional Engineer in all 50 states.

 • Learn in a smaller and interactive environment with class sizes of only 30-40 students.